 This fact sheet is aimed primarily at people who have problems with a claim for housing benefit (or local housing allowance) and may be considering making a complaint to the Ombudsman.
+Housing Benefit is being replaced by Universal Credit.
+The Ombudsman cannot deal with complaints about housing payments made as part of a Universal Credit claim.

 I have a problem with my housing benefit (or local housing allowance).
 Can the Ombudsman help me?